-While this does limit some of the noise, remember that you're averaging over an area where the line profile will probably change.
+While this does limit some of the noise, remember that you're averaging over an area where the line profile will probably change, particularly if there's large gradients in the source properties.

 Sometimes it's more useful to specify the location in the disk frame of reference, such as if you know where there's an interesting feature.
 We can do this by swapping frame='disk'.
 Again we can specify the coordinates in either cartesian, coord_type='cartesian', or cylindrical frames, coord_type='cylindrical', although disk-frame coordinates are more often than not specified in cylindrical form.
-Remember from above that GoFish assumes that $\phi=0$ is the red-shifted major axis and φ will increase in a clockwise direction on the sky.
+Remember from above that GoFish assumes that $\phi = 0$ is the red-shifted major axis and φ will increase in a clockwise direction on the sky.